-The equipment checkout room houses all of the equipment that is available to students who are majoring in photography.
-This includes medium and large format cameras and accessories, tripods, lighting equipment – strobes and hot lights, digital video cameras, digital video projectors, and digital cameras including a 32 mega-pixel digital back on a medium format camera.
+The equipment checkout for the School of Art houses all of the equipment that is available to students who are majoring in photography.
+This includes medium and large format cameras and accessories, tripods, lighting equipment – strobes and LED lights, video projectors, and all forms of digital cameras.

 Portfolio Review in Photography

 Due to limits in available resources, only a limited number of students can be admitted into the photography major each semester.
-Before taking any classes in the photography area, prospective majors must first complete the year long foundation program.
-Click here for more information on the foundation program. (exceptions may apply for transfer students).
+Before taking any classes in the photography area, prospective majors must first complete the year-long studio core foundation course program and be enrolled in ARST 2210.

 The application portfolio is made up of 12-15 prints of recent photographic work.
 In most cases this portfolio comes directly from your course work in the Introductory Photo class, with an emphasis on your most recent work.
 Your instructor will help you prepare this portfolio.
 In addition to your portfolio, your grade point average, performance in other art classes, and recommendations from your photography course professor will be considered.

-Reviews to be accepted into the photography major are held at the end of each Fall and Spring semester, typically the first week of December and the last week of April.
+Reviews to be accepted into the photography major are held at the end of each fall and spring semester, along with the school wide portfolio review.
 The review committee is made up of the photo area faculty and graduate teaching assistants.
-Results of the review will be posted immediately following the review.
-Those accepted into the major will be expected to attend a brief "new majors meeting" and enroll in the Intermediate Photo class the following semester.

-For additional information or specific questions you can contact any of thephotography area faculty at any time.
+For additional information or specific questions contact any of the photography area faculty.